puresight/puresight.github.io/tech/devops.md

 - devops
 - cloud
 subject: "computer operation"
-description: "DevOps is a fusion of software development and system operations, teaming dev and ops personnel, to the automate applications delivery and infrastructure changes."
+description: "DevOps is a fusion of software development and system operations, teaming dev and ops personnel, to automate applications delivery and infrastructure changes."
 image:
   alt: "gears"
   caption: ""